Volkswagen Type 3: Australian production

-The Type 3 was manufactured at Clayton in Victoria, Australia, from 1963 in sedan, station wagon and sedan delivery body styles.
+The Type 3 was manufactured at Clayton in Victoria, Australia, beginning in 1963 in sedan, station wagon and sedan delivery body styles.
 In 1965, the Fastback was introduced, fully imported from Germany.

-Panel van versions (based on the 1500 'N') feature a marine ply wood loading area with zinc plated steel protector strips, one sun visor (for the driver), a clock delete panel, and no fixed side windows.
-All Australian-assembled panel vans were fitted with a metal ID tag behind the spare wheel with a prefix of PV, followed by the number, stamped by hand.
-There are approximately 10 known surviving panel vans from the estimated original production run of 500 and a further 10 to 15 from German manufacture.
+Panel van versions (based on the 1500 "N") feature a marine ply wood loading area with zinc-plated steel protector strips, one sun visor (for the driver), a clock delete panel, and no fixed side windows.
+All Australian-assembled panel vans were fitted with a metal ID tag behind the spare wheel with a prefix of "PV", followed by the number, stamped by hand.
+There are approximately 10 known surviving panel vans from the estimated original production run of 500, and a further 10 to 15 from German manufacture.

-Following the cessation of all local manufacturing by Volkswagen Australasia in 1968, the Type 3 was assembled from CKD kits by Motor Producers Limited at the same Clayton facility through to 1973.
+Following the cessation of all local manufacturing by Volkswagen Australasia in 1968, the Type 3 was assembled from CKD kits by Motor Producers Limited at the same Clayton facility until 1973.

 Related models

 Type 34 Karmann Ghia

-In 1961, Volkswagen introduced the VW 1500 Karmann Ghia, or Type 34, based on its new Type 3 platform, featuring Volkswagen's new flat 1500 cc engine design, and styling by Italian engineer Sergio Sartorelli at Carrozzeria Ghia.

-Until it was replaced by the VW-Porsche 914, it was the most expensive, and most luxurious passenger car VW manufactured in the 1960s.
-42,505 (plus 17 prototype convertibles) were manufactured from 1962–1969.

-Although the Type 34 was available in most countries, it was not offered officially in the U.S., VW's largest and most important export market.
+In 1961, Volkswagen introduced the 1500 Karmann Ghia, or Type 34, based on its new Type 3 platform, featuring a new flat 1500 cc engine design, and styling by Italian engineer Sergio Sartorelli at Carrozzeria Ghia.
+Until it was replaced by the VW-Porsche 914, it was the most expensive and most luxurious passenger car VW manufactured in the 1960s.
+42,505 (plus 17 prototype convertibles) were manufactured from 1962 to 1969.
+Although the Type 34 was available in most countries, it was not offered officially in the US, VW's largest and most important export market.